MisterC-Rogers/ShortMe/readme.md

 # URL Shortener
 -----

 Custom URL Shortener and branded URLs with advanced links tracking and Link Management Platform & API.
-Shorten and replace long URL to short link.
+Targeted to users with the ability to register and log in.
+Shorten and replace a long URL with a short link.

 Made with:
 - [NodeJS](https://nodejs.org/en/)